 A stitch in time saves nine!!!
-In this unit, students will learn new skills using fabric and yarn to create interesting products.
-They will sew by hand and machine, explore key concepts to do with how fibre and fabrics are made, learn the skills of making projects from textile materials and decorate and embellish fabric.
+In this Unit students will learn new skills using fabric and yarn to create interesting products.
+They will sew by hand and using a machine and explore key concepts to do with how fibre and fabrics are made, the skills of making projects from textile materials as well as decorating and embellishing fabric.

-Description of the Assessment: Assessment for Foods will include: Safety and use of equipment in the kitchen, time management and working in teams, and the creation of designs using the design process.
+Assessment for Foods will include: Safety and use of equipment in the kitchen, time management and working in teams, and create designs using the design process.